 ExamSoft will e-mail you a confirmation once you have completed the entire download and registration process.
 If you do not receive this e-mail you should confirm that you’ve completed the steps by logging onto their website and checking your registration status or by launching the software and checking that your status is listed as “complete.”

-Does the format of the Practice Exam directly reflect the format of my actual exam?
+Does the format of the Mock Exam directly reflect the format of my actual exam?

 The basic layout of the question and answers will be the same.
 Spellcheck is not enabled for your exam, but you will have the Cut, Copy & Paste options.
-All other word processing features will be the same on both the Practice Exam and your actual exam.
+All other word processing features will be the same on both the Mock Exam and your actual exam.
 The password for the mock exam is mock2017.

 My exam has a word limit for the essay.
 Can I view my word count?

-A character count is automatically displayed at the bottom of the page in which you are working.
-SofTest also has a tool to check your word count.
-Windows users and Mac users: Select “Stats” in the Navigation Bar on the right hand side of the screen to find the word count.
-For essays with multiple questions with word limits, you may opt to answer each question in a different answer pane to ensure separate word counts.
+A character count is automatically displayed at the top of the page in which you are working.
+Examplify also has a tool to check your word count.
+Simply click on the page icon that appears next to the character count.

 Are there any other tools I should know about?

-SofTest has an alarm feature.
+Examplify has an alarm feature.
 You may use it to enter the number of minutes from that point that you would like a warning message.
 You may access the Reminder Alarm by clicking the clock icon at the top right side of the screen.